meilisearch/meilisearch-vue/examples/nobel-prizes/README.md

 ```

 This will do the following:
-- Create an index called `prizes` in your MeiliSearch instance.
+- Create an index called `prizes` in your Meilisearch instance.
 - Add all Nobel prizes documents to that index.
 - Add custom settings for a more relevant search.

 ### 3. Change the credentials in the front-end client

-The credentials of the MeiliSearch instance are written inside `src/meilisearch-client.js`.
+The credentials of the Meilisearch instance are written inside `src/meilisearch-client.js`.
 By default, these are the public credentials for the Nobel dataset.

 You have to change these credentials with your local instance: